 BEFORE THE RACE

 Pick up your race number.
 Attach your number on the front of your front side, outer layer.
 Please don’t cover it up or the chip timing may not work.
-Come with your race number and waiver signed to help keep lines short.
+Come with your race number to help keep lines short.
 We’ll provide your race number via email the day or two before the race.

 First wave, 9:00 am: fastest 20-30 racers

-Middle waves: 20-30 racers every 20-30 seconds (approximate)
+Middle waves: 20-30 racers every 30 seconds (approximate)

-Last wave, 9:10-9:15 am (approx): remaining runners and all walkers
+Last wave, 9:12 am (approx): remaining runners and all walkers

 The fastest runners must be in the first wave so you are directly racing against your competition.
 For men who have done last year’s race, first wavers are considered under 26 minutes or sub-19 minute road 5K PR.
 For women, 32 minutes or under for last year or sub 24-minutes for a road 5K PR.
-Walkers must start at the back of the last wave.
+Walkers and run/walk participants must start at the back of the last wave.